 Another entry for the title of ‘Entrance to the Cotswolds’, Burford is so visually and historically supreme that even Forbes took note and included it in their list of most idyllic places to live in Europe.

-The high street continues to be popular with its famed mix of antique shops, friendly tearooms and traditional pubs.
+The high street continues to be popular with its famed mix of antique shops, traditional pubs, and some of the best places to eat in the Cotswolds.
 What more do you need for a day spent hitting the shops!
 It doesn’t matter if you’re fit as a fiddle, a visit to the local pharmacy is a must as it’s England’s oldest one having been a chemist since 1734.

 A trip to the Tolsey Museum will tell you all you need to know about the town’s social and industrial past, including the very building it’s housed in, which dates back to the 16th century.
 Tiny alleys and winding paths will lead you to new sights, including the church, which stands as a memorial to Burford’s medieval wealth.